Your baby's first teeth are a beautiful milestone that can quickly become a nightmare. Grumpy teething while cuddling your little one is frustrating!

-Most of the time it's because of the inferior content in the material that's used in certain products.
-That's why it's advisable to not follow shady links on social media, but rather ask a professional for advice.
+It's advisable to not follow shady links on social media, but rather ask a professional for advice.

 One of the more serious concerns of parents is that teething toys may harm their baby.
 This may be true for teethers that are made from low-quality material, but when you use the right one, it reduces your kid's fussiness!